 Purge CMS page

-This option binds the automatic purge of CMS page (Fastly) cache with its update event.
-If set to “Yes” CMS page cache is invalidated each time CMS page update event occurs (i.e. CMS page content update via Magento admin).
+This option binds the automatic purge of the CMS page (Fastly) cache with its update event.
+If set to “Yes” the CMS page cache is invalidated each time the CMS page update event occurs (i.e. CMS page content update via Magento admin).

 Use Soft Purge

 Using soft purge will not remove the content immediately from Fastly’s cache but mark it as stale.
 In combination with the stale timings, your customers will be served stale content very fast while Fastly is updating the content in the background.

 GeoIP handling will figure out the country from where a client is viewing the pages based on its IP address.
 This feature can be used to either automatically redirect visitors to the store matching their country or to show them dialogue to select the desired store themselves.